m-lamonaca/programming-notes/Python/Libs/CLI/click.md

     click.echo('Dropped the database')
 ```

-You would then invoke the Group in your setuptools entry points or other invocations:
+You would then invoke the Group in your setup-tools entry points or other invocations:

 ```py
 if __name__ == '__main__':